Analyze database services

 Service flow for SQL analysis

 Service flow visualizes the sequence of service calls that are triggered by each service request in your environment.
-With Service flow you see the flow of service calls, including database-service calls, from the perspective of a single service, request, or their filtered subset.
+With the service flow, you see the flow of service calls, including database-service calls, from the perspective of a single service, request, or their filtered subset.
 While SQL analysis is available at multiple locations in the service-analysis workflow, it's the primary analysis view for databases in the Service flow view.

 To view the service flow triggered by a specific database service

-- Select the service you want to analyze to open the service’s overview page.
+- Select the service you want to analyze.

-- In the Understand dependencies section, select View Service flow.
+- On the service overview page, under Understand dependencies, select View service flow.

 To view the database statements that were executed by the selected flow within the analysis time frame, select View database statements.
 This can be tremendously valuable because it helps you understand why a database contributes a certain amount of time.